National Bank Of Fujairah PJSC (NBF) 2024 Results

-(MENAFN- Dubai PR Network) NBF posted its second consecutive year of record results; achieving its best ever operating and net profit performance generated through strong balance sheet growth
+(MENAFN- Mid-East Info) NBF posted its second consecutive year of record results; achieving its best ever operating and net profit performance generated through strong balance sheet growth.

 NBF recorded year-on-year growth of 28.9% to close the year at a net profit before tax of AED 934.8 million compared to AED 725.1 million in 2023.
 Further, NBF posted a record net profit after tax of AED 850.1 million for the year with a corporate tax charge of AED 84.7 million.
 These results demonstrate the bank's continued focus on quality business growth and effective asset and liability management in a falling interest rate environment.
 Buoyant market conditions supported by UAE government initiatives, improvement in impairment provisions, and careful management of costs, in what continues to be an uncertain global environment exacerbated by geopolitical tensions, all contributed to this robust set of results.